-While a great many of our campers and staff members come from the greater New York and Boston areas, we have representation from all over the Northeast as well as from across the United States and overseas.
+Campers range from ages of 8 to 17 and are entering grades 3-12.
+A great many of our campers and staff members come from the greater New York and Boston areas, yet we have representation from all over the Northeast as well as from across the United States and overseas.
 Most of our overnight campers are members of Reform Jewish synagogues.
-Most of our overnight campers are members of Reform Jewish synagogues.
-Campers range from ages of 8 to 17 and are entering grades 3-12.
-Crane Lake Camp strives to embody the “audacious hospitality” of the Reform Movement.
-Campers and staff members from families of all kinds–including those with interfaith, same-sex or single parents–or those who identify as LGBTQ all feel welcomed and at home with us.

 Eisner and Crane Lake Camps are proud of our open, supportive and inclusive environments.
 The make-up of the URJ and our programs is as diverse as our population, therefore our communities represent that vibrant and colorful fabric that makes up the Reform Jewish population.
 Our camps and programs are inclusive and designed for everyone in our community from LGBTQ to children with single, same sex or interfaith parents, to children of color.
 We hope that our campers and staff strengthen their self-esteem, Jewish identity, and connection to the Jewish community through the supportive nature of our people, staff, and programs.